How To Re-Open Safely Part 2

 Salesforce Re-Purposes Technology Platforms

-Salesforce is using the hallmarks of its various technology platforms – centralized data acquisition, powerful data analysis with artificial intelligence, and instant access to the results anywhere, any time – tweaking them to serve a different purpose and producing a critical new technology to help fight the ongoing spread of Covid-19.
+Salesforce is redeploying the functionalities of its various technology platforms — centralized data acquisition, AI-powered data analysis, and instant access to the results anywhere, any time — to produce a critical new tool in the ongoing fight against Covid-19.

 When Murty Chennubhotla, Product Architect at Gerent, looked into Work.com, he was impressed but felt that Salesforce technology could do more.

 “I felt this was, in a way, a short-term vision, where they're just looking at people coming back to work in the next six months.
 So, I started thinking about what happens after?
 This is not going to end anytime soon, and we have to be ready with something beyond the next six months,” Chennubhotla shared in an episode of Gerent’s Ahead of the Curve podcast.

 “Pandemics will happen again.
 Everybody will have to remain careful in terms of how they work.
 That led me to the CDC’s website where I was surprised at how many health strategies they recommended.
 I wondered, how many of those are actually implemented in the organization?
 The answer is not many.
 There’s a glaring gap there.”